 How to Cite a Video in Author-Date Style

 Chicago/Turabian style has you covered when it comes to your author-date video Chicago citations.
-For these citations, you include the author, title, type, run-time, and medium.
+For these citations, you include:

 How to Cite a Video in Notes-Bibliography Style